shivammathur/setup-php/README.md

   - `event`, `gearman`, `geos` and `relay` on `Ubuntu` and `macOS`.
   - `blackfire`, `couchbase`, `ibm_db2`, `ioncube`, `oci8`, `pdo_firebird`, `pdo_ibm`, `pdo_oci`, `pecl_http`, `phalcon3`, `phalcon4`, `phalcon5`, and `zephir_parser` on all supported OS.

-- By default, extensions which cannot be added or disabled gracefully leave an error message in the logs, the execution is not interrupted.
+- By default, extensions which cannot be added or disabled gracefully leave an error message in the logs.
+The execution is not interrupted.
 To change this behaviour you can set `fail-fast` flag to `true`.

 ```yaml
 - name: Setup PHP with fail-fast